 A grievance is any oral or written expression of dissatisfaction made by the member or the member's representative about any matter other than an adverse benefit determination.
 A member, or their physician or other representative, may file a grievance on behalf of the member.
-Grievance filed by the member's physician or other representative, on behalf of the member, requires written consent from the member or authorized representative.
 Grievances include, but are not limited to, quality of care concerns, access to care concerns, delay of referral, and other service-related issues, including office wait time, physician behavior and demeanor, adequacy of facilities, and similar concerns.
 Grievances can also include complaints about involuntary disenrollments.
-The Plan investigates these complaints and resolves them.
+The health plan investigates these complaints and resolves them.

 Members are encouraged to attempt to discuss concerns with their provider first.
-Members have a right to access their medical records.
-Written authorization from the member or the member's authorized legal representative must be obtained before medical records are released to anyone not directly concerned with the member's care, except as permitted or as necessary for administration by the Plan.
 Resolutions of grievances that involve a provider are confidential and protected from disclosure by law.
 A member cannot be discriminated against for filing a grievance.

-Members may submit grievances electronically, verbally or in writing at any time.
+Members may submit grievances verbally or in writing at any time.
 To submit a grievance in writing, members may contact the Medi-Cal Appeals and Grievance Department.
-To submit a verbal grievance, members may contact the CalViva Health Member Services Department at 888-893-1569.
-Members may also submit a grievance electronically on the CalViva Health website at www.calvivahealth.org.
-Members may obtain a Member Grievance/Complaint form from their provider's office.
-Members may also contact the CalViva Health Member Services Department for assistance with filing the grievance.
+To submit a verbal grievance, members may contact the Medi-Cal Member Services Department.
+Members may obtain a Member Grievance/Complaint form from their provider's office or they may contact the Medi-Cal Member Services Department for assistance.

 Once the Medi-Cal Appeals and Grievance Department receives the member grievance, it is sent to a grievance coordinator for investigation.
-The Plan provides the member with a written acknowledgment of the grievance within five calendar days of receipt.
+The health plan provides the member with a written acknowledgment of the grievance within five calendar days of receipt.
 The member is informed in writing of the grievance resolution within 30 calendar days.
 If a grievance cannot be resolved within 30 calendar days, a letter of explanation that includes the reason for the delay and an estimated date of resolution are sent to the member.